MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

 To ensure transparency in model selection and feature influence:

 - **SHAP** was applied to the final XGBoost model
 - **Month-level seasonality** and **weekly lag features** emerged as dominant drivers
-- Rolling demand statistics improved stability during volatile demand periods
+- Rolling demand statistics stabilised predictions during volatile periods

-This confirms that predictive improvements were driven by **meaningful temporal structure rather than noise or overfitting**.
+This confirms that predictive improvements are driven by **meaningful temporal structure rather than noise or overfitting**.

 ---